Oboz Bridger Insulated Winter Hiking Boots Review

 Design

-Oboz is primarily a hiking boot and hiking shoe company, and you’ll see the non-insulated Bridgers as winners in our Best Hiking Boots and Best Hiking Shoes guides.
+Oboz is primarily a hiking boot and hiking shoe company, and you’ll see the non-insulated Bridgers compared in our Best Hiking Boots and Best Hiking Shoes guides.

 To make their winter hiking boot, Oboz took the design and technology and added extra height and insulation.
 Like other Oboz shoes, it features a protective molded toe cap, sturdy pull-tab, and easy-lace eyelets.
 The end result is a boot designed for hiking that has extra insulation and winter-optimized traction.